gagdiez/hot-omni-docs/README.md

 <summary> Under the hood </summary>

-Since tokens are actually deposited on NEAR Intents, the Omni SDK will call `withdaw_frunciton` to recover the MultiTokens... and then burn them? ... and then something? ... , which will end up in ... until you get the tokens.
+Since tokens are deposited on NEAR Intents as MultiTokens with format like `nep245:v2_1.omni.hot.tg:<chain_id>_<base58_encoded_address>`, the Omni SDK will firstly ask user to sign and execute `mt_withdraw` intent on Near Intents smart contract `intent.near` to withdraw those tokens to Hot Bridge smart contract.

+Once that withdrawal is done, the Omni SDK gathers withdrawal information and signs it using Hot MPC service.
+Using that data and signature user eventually calls transaction that transfers tokens from corresponding locker contract to user's address by calling `bridge.evm.withdraw` method.
 </details>

 ---